Renewable polyethylene: Production

 Braskem is the world leader in the production of biopolymer, with the Green Polyethylene "I'm green™", a thermoplastic resin produced from ethylene made from sugarcane ethanol, a 100% renewable raw material which helps reduce greenhouse gas emissions.
-The production started in 2010 and is located in Triunfo, South of Brazil.
+The production started in 2010 and is located in Triunfo, Brazil.

 Today the Braskem industrial unit has an annual production capacity of 200 000 tonne of Green Polyethylene.
 Green PE has the same properties, performance, and application versatility as fossil-based polyethylene, which makes it a drop-in replacement in the plastic production chain.
 For these same reasons, it is also recyclable in the same recycling chain used by traditional polyethylene.

 Because it is part of the portfolio of high-density polyethylene (HDPE) and linear low-density polyethylene (LLDPE) products, Green PE rapidly became an option for applications in rigid and flexible packaging, closures, bags, and other products.
 In January 2014, the family of low-density polyethylene (LDPE) was added to the product portfolio, effectively covering additional applications in packaging and films.